Infant Baptism is generally celebrated during regular weekend liturgies. Please contact the parish office at 794-0222 to make arrangements.

 The Sacraments of First Reconciliation and First Holy Communion are offered to children in 2nd grade and older.
 Children must be registered and participating in weekly religious education class and attending Mass on a regular basis to be eligible to participate in this preparation.
 Sessions specific to First Reconciliation take place in January with reception of the sacrament in February.
 Sessions specific to First Holy Communion take place in March and April with the reception of the sacrament in May.
 Contact Tracy Brookmire, Director of Religious Education, ext.
 18.for information.
 Sacrament Preparation Requirements

 The Sacrament of Confirmation is usually celebrated in the 10th grade.
 Confirmation is one of the initiation sacraments, along with Baptism and Eucharist.
 This sacrament is called Confirmation because the faith given in Baptism is now confirmed and made strong.
-Contact Sarah Brockwell, Director of Christian Formation, ext.
-16, Detailed Confirmation Information
+Contact Tracy Brookmire, Director of Religious Education, ext.
+18.for information, Detailed Confirmation Information

 RCIA - Rite of Christian Initiation for Adults and Children